lauraachoquett/microswimmer_internship/README.md

 With velocity includes in the state :
 <div align="center">
 <img src="fig/return_per_training.png" alt="reward per training" width="800"/>
+<i>Figure 4</i>
 </div>

+Figure 4 shows the mean return across all configurations depicted above (30 different scenarios).
+Each point corresponds to the mean return of an agent trained with training parameters on the x-axis.

+  * First parameter :
+    * Varying background : Uniform background flow or rankine vortex.
+    * Free : No background flow
+  * Second parameter :
+    * Varying curve : One of the path variant (see figure 2)
+    * Circle : Agent trained on a fixed circle
+  * Third parameter :
+    * Number of points in the state corresponding to the number of points in the lookahead.

 ---

 ### Best agent